wso2/docs-is/en/docs/guides/access-delegation/configure-jwt-grant.md

 3. Click **Register**.

 You have successfully added the identity provider.
-Next, you will configure the application as a service provider.
+Next, configure the application as a service provider.

 ----